OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - `Frameworks/`
 - `iGoat-Swift` is the app binary

 The `Info.plist` is main source of information for an iOS app.
 The following sections cover the basic information that you can get from an app by using its unpacked app package and the decoded `Info.plist`.

 ###### The Info.plist File

+The information property list or `Info.plist` (named by convention) is a structured file containing key-value pairs describing essential configuration information about the app.
+Actually, all bundled executables (plug-ins, frameworks, and apps) are expected to have an `Info.plist` file.
+You can find all possible key in the [Apple Developer Documentation](https://developer.apple.com/documentation/bundleresources/information_property_list?language=objc "Information Property List").

-The `Info.plist` file might be XML or binary format (bplist), to convert it to XML format:
+The file format might be XML or binary (bplist).
+You can convert it to XML format with one simple command:

 - On macOS with `plutil`, which is a tool that comes natively with macOS 10.2 and above versions (no official online documentation is currently available):